Layer9Berlin/PipeDream/src/middleware/env/README.md

 # `env` - Environment Variable Manager

+The `env` middleware manages the handling of environment variables.

 ## Arguments

-The `each` middleware manages the handling of environment variables.
 It takes two arguments:

+### Save
 The `save` argument is an optional string that causes the result of the pipe's execution to be stored in an environment variable of that name (excluding the `$`).
 The output is not swallowed, but still passed on as usual.
 This behavior might change in a future version of pipedream.

 ```yaml